cezarpauna/TestRepoCreation/README.md

-# Local Coffee Shop
+# Local Coffee Shop React App

-Welcome to our Local Coffee Shop!
-We serve the best coffee in town.
+Welcome to the Local Coffee Shop application!
+This is a simple React app that showcases a coffee shop menu.

 ## Features
+- Stylish design
+- Quick navigation
+- User-friendly interface

+## Menu
 - Espresso
 - Latte
 - Cappuccino